REMOTE-I

 Discovery call

-Clarify service pressure points, staffing workflows and pilot objectives.
+Clarify service pressure points, staffing workflows and pilot objectives with your operational lead.

 2